lara-martin/lab/index.markdown

 # About the LARA Lab
-In this lab, we look at using and improving language tools to make better, human-centered artificial intelligence (AI).
-We are currently working on reinforcement learning agents for playing <i>Dungeons &amp; Dragons</i>, customizable speech synthesis, and emotional text generation for accessibility.
+In this lab, we look at using and improving language tools to make better, human-centered artificial intelligence (AI) by looking at how people communicate and creating computer-supported human communication tools.
+To find out more about what we're currently working on, check out the <a href="projects.html" aria-label="projects page">Projects</a> page.

 #### Location
 Information Technology and Engineering (ITE) 368